sabady/Sentinel/BACKEND_SETUP.md

 - **Encryption**: State files are encrypted at rest using AES256
 - **Versioning**: S3 bucket versioning is enabled for state file history
 - **Public Access**: All public access is blocked
-- **State Locking**: DynamoDB table prevents concurrent modifications
+- **State Locking**: Local file-based locking prevents concurrent modifications
 - **Lifecycle**: Old state versions are automatically cleaned up after 30 days

 ## 🚨 Important Notes

 ### Backend Resources Must Exist First
-The S3 bucket and DynamoDB table must exist before you can use the S3 backend.
+The S3 bucket must exist before you can use the S3 backend.
 This creates a chicken-and-egg problem that we solve by:

-1. Running `backend.tf` first to create the backend infrastructure
+1. Running `backend.tf` first to create the S3 bucket
 2. Then using the S3 backend in `main.tf`

 ### State File Location
 - **S3 Bucket**: `sentinel-terraform-state`
 - **State File Path**: `infrastructure/terraform.tfstate`
 - **Region**: `us-west-2`
+- **Locking**: Local file-based locking (use_lockfile = true)

 ### Cost Considerations
 - **S3**: Minimal cost for state storage (typically < $1/month)
-- **DynamoDB**: Pay-per-request pricing for state locking
+- **Locking**: Free local file-based locking
 - **Data Transfer**: Free within the same region

 ## 🔄 Migration from Local State